ayub-abdullaev/guess-the-number/README.md

 # guess-the-number
-A simple Python CLI number guessing game
+A simple Python CLI game: guess a random number within a range and within limited tries